-what will my child/teen do during sessions?
+What will my child/teen do during therapy sessions?

-- cognitive behavioral therapy: for kids and teens with depression and anxiety, this approach is great.
+- Cognitive behavioral therapy: for kids and teens with depression and anxiety, this approach is great.
 It involves helping them access their thoughts.
 Oftentimes, patterns of thinking that are not quite based in reality will emerge (e.g. “I can’t read well so everyone thinks I’m dumb and I will never have any friends my whole life”).
 These thoughts can be pretty catastrophic!
-I work with your adolescent to replace the thoughts with more realistic and affirmative ones (“yes, I have trouble reading, but I have had a friend before and I will probably have a friend again”).
+We work with your adolescent to replace the thoughts with more realistic and affirmative ones (“yes, I have trouble reading, but I have had a friend before and I will probably have a friend again”).

-- Exposure therapy: for kids who have anxiety issues and are fearful or avoidant of certain things, I do graded exposure therapy.
+- Exposure therapy: for kids who have anxiety issues and are fearful or avoidant of certain things, we do graded exposure therapy.
 This involves creating a “fear ladder” of scary things.
 First, we learn coping thoughts and breathing exercises to help deal with scary/anxiety-provoking situations.
 When ready, it is time to try the easiest (bottom rung) situations on the fear ladder.
 Gradually, together, we work our way to the top of the fear ladder.
 The child learns that nothing bad really happens when confronting a scary situation.

 - Social Interactions: for kids and teens with difficulty interacting with peers or anxiety about talking to others, we work on anxiety reduction and ways to learn how to connect with peers.